DoryGuy/PythonUtilites/json/README.md

-# Json Utilies for Python
+# JSON Utilities for Python

 ## Overview
 The python documentation [JSON encoder and decoder](https://docs.python.org/3/library/json.html) is